FuneralSuits18/profile-generator/README.md

-# profile-generator
+### profile-generator

-A university project that was unfinished.
+A website that generates resume-like profiles which can be used as, well, resumes.